Variables

 Select the variable that you want to use to store the response.

-- When the bot asks a question and the user responds, the response will be stored in the selected variable.
+- When the AI-agent asks a question and the user responds, the response will be stored in the selected variable.

 Retrieve data from variables